An Aerial View of Denmark

 - Finally enter the letters and/or numbers you can read in the box at the bottom of the page, then click Finish.

 You will subsequently receive an email stating that your account is not activated but is awaiting approval from an administrator.
 You can expect your account to be activated the next working day after your registration.
-If this does not happen, you are very welcome to contact us via the Ask the library.
+If this does not happen, you are very welcome to contact us.